Scenario-Transferable Semantic Graph Reasoning for Interaction-Aware Probabilistic Prediction: Conclusion

 For future works, we will consider heterogeneous agents (e.g. pedestrians and cyclists) in the environment and other types of domain shift to improve transferability of the predictor.
 We will also use the predicted semantic goal state information for downstream tasks such as trajectory prediction and goal-based planning.

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Yeping Hu} received the B.S. degree from the Mechanical Engineering Department, University of Illinois at Urbana–Champaign, IL, USA, in 2016.
-She is currently pursuing the Ph.D. degree with the Department of Mechanical Engineering, University of California at Berkeley, CA, USA.
+\begin{IEEEbiography}[{ }]{Yeping Hu} received her Ph.D. degree in Mechanical Engineering from University of California, Berkeley in 2021.
+She is currently a postdoctoral researcher at Lawrence Livermore National Laboratory.
 Her research interests include machine learning, probabilistic models, optimization, reinforcement learning and their applications to behavior prediction, decision making, and motion planning for mobile robots such as intelligent vehicles.
-She served as an Associate Editor in IEEE IV 2019 and IV 2020.
+She served as an Associate Editor in IEEE IV from 2019 to 2022.
 She is the recipient of Best Paper Award Finalist in IEEE/RSJ IROS 2019 and Best Student Paper Award in IEEE IV 2018. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Wei Zhan} received his Ph.D. degree from University of California, Berkeley in 2019.
-He is currently a Postdoctoral Scholar in Mechanical Systems Control Laboratory at UC Berkeley.
-His main research interests lie in interactive behavior prediction and planning, as well as scene and motion representation to enable safe and high-quality autonomy for mobile robots such as intelligent vehicles.
-He served as an Associate Editor in IEEE IV 2019 and IV 2020.
-He also served as the Chair of several workshops on behavior prediction and decision held in IEEE IV 2019, IEEE/RSJ IROS 2019, and IEEE IV 2020.
-One of his publications on behavior prediction for autonomous driving received Best Student Paper Award in IEEE IV 2018. \end{IEEEbiography}
+He is currently an Assistant Professional Researcher at UC Berkeley, and Co-Director of Berkeley DeepDrive Center.
+His research has been targeting scalable and interactive autonomy at the intersection of computer vision, machine learning, robotics, control and intelligent transportation.
+His publications received Best Student Paper Award in IV 2018 and Best Paper Award – Honorable Mention in IEEE Robotics and Automation Letters.
+He is the lead author of the INTERACTION dataset, and organized its prediction challenges in NeurIPS 2020 and ICCV 2021. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Masayoshi Tomizuka} (M’86-SM’95-F’97-LF’17) received his Ph.
 D. degree in Mechanical Engineering from MIT in February 1974.
 In 1974, he joined the faculty of the Department of Mechanical Engineering at the University of California at Berkeley, where he currently holds the Cheryl and John Neerhout, Jr., Distinguished Professorship Chair.
 His current research interests are optimal and adaptive control, digital control, signal processing, motion control, and control problems related to robotics, precision motion control and vehicles.
 He served as Program Director of the Dynamic Systems and Control Program of the Civil and Mechanical Systems Division of NSF (2002- 2004).
 He served as Technical Editor of the ASME Journal of Dynamic Systems, Measurement and Control, J-DSMC (1988-93), and Editor-in-Chief of the IEEE/ASME Transactions on Mechatronics (1997-99).
 Prof. Tomizuka is a Fellow of the ASME, IEEE and IFAC.
 He is the recipient of the Charles Russ Richards Memorial Award (ASME, 1997), the Rufus Oldenburger Medal (ASME, 2002) and the John R. Ragazzini Award (2006). \end{IEEEbiography}